vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya/01_PERCEPTION_Pratyaksha.md

 'I have adopted Advent' for the Samskṛt word Avatara.

 ⚫ Sri means Blessed, metaphorically She is Lakshmı or the Mediatrix, the Mother.

 Nārāyaṇa is the All-N

-+

-[Advent

-and non-soul, and secondless.
+The BLESSED LORD (Śriman-Nārāyaṇa) " alone is the Truth (tattva), adjectivated by soul and non-soul, and secondless.
 By Love (Bhakti) and Resignation (Prapatti,) propitiated, He alone is the Means; and He alone is the Goal, adjectivated by the Spiritual Universe.
 Thus, by means of the texts (or passages) of the Vedanta, do they establish-viz., Vyasa, Bodhāyana, Guhadeva, Bhāruci, Brahmanandi, Dramiḍācārya, Śrī Parānkuśa, Natha,' Yamu- namuni, Yatiśvara' and others.
 According to their School, I proclaim, by the grace of Mahā- cārya (my Guru or Spiritual Preceptor), the

 God, and metaphorically He is the Father.
 Thus Śriman-Nārāyapa - The Universe's Mother-Father Principle = God.